 - 1 teaspoon Butter - softened

-- Add the eggs to a pan of boiling water.
+- Add 4 Eggs to a pan of boiling water.
 Boil until cooked to your liking.
 We did ours for 5 minutes.
-Meanwhile, toast your bread.
+Meanwhile, toast 2 slice Bread.

 - Remove the eggs from the hot water and put them in a bowl of cold water.
 Crack the shell and peel it off.
-Butter the toast and place the eggs on top.
+Spread 1 teaspoon Butter on the toast and place the eggs on top.

 - Using a fork, press down on the eggs, breaking them up over the toast.